 - Duration: Keep your videos between 3 seconds and 10 minutes long.

 - Aspect Ratio: LinkedIn is pretty flexible, supporting a range from 1:2.4 to 2.4:1.
 The most reliable formats are landscape (16:9) and square (1:1).
-For mobile-first content, vertical video (9:16) also works well.
+For mobile-first content, vertical video (9:16) also works well — check our full guide on vertical video dimensions for the optimal setup across all platforms.
 For a closer look, see our guide on vertical video dimensions.

 Designing Effective Carousel Posts